Installation¶

 - Build the xtp repo (ON/OFF, Default OFF)CMAKE_INSTALL_PREFIX

-- compile tests (ON/OFF, Default OFF)
+- compile tests (ON/OFF, Default ON)

 Other CMake Flags¶